Jeffrey Epstein Bought ‘Two Pairs Of Small Women’s Panties’ While In Florida Prison For Sex With Teen Girl

 A 2002 interview with Trump in New York Magazine indicates that Epstein’s fixation on young women was well known to his friends years before his conviction.
 In the interview, Trump describes Epstein as a “terrific guy,” adding, “It is even said that he likes beautiful women as much as I do, and many of them are on the younger side.”

-The United States attorney who struck the controversial “non prosecution” deal with Epstein, allowing him to avoid dozens of sex trafficking and pedophilia charges contained in a 53-page federal indictment, was Alex Acosta — who was later appointed by Trump to serve as United States Secretary of Labor, as The Miami Herald exposé on the lenient treatment of Epstein revealed.
+The U.S. attorney who struck the controversial “non prosecution” deal with Epstein, allowing him to avoid dozens of sex trafficking and pedophilia charges contained in a 53-page federal indictment, was Alex Acosta — who was later appointed by Trump to serve as U.S. Secretary of Labor, as The Miami Herald exposé on the lenient treatment of Epstein revealed.

-Following Epstein’s re-arrest July 6, however, Acosta was forced to resign amid the furor over the deal he cut with the politically well-connected multimillionaire 11 years earlier, as CNN reported.
+Following Epstein’s re-arrest on July 6, Acosta was forced to resign amid the furor over the deal he cut with the politically well-connected multimillionaire 11 years earlier, as CNN reported.

 Epstein died in his jail cell, allegedly by suicide, on August 10.
 But a medical examiner’s verdict of suicide has not put to rest suspicions that something else led to Epstein’s death, as The Inquisitr reported.